spanichella/ARIES-story-teller/README.md

 ![](combined-pipelines/images/requirements-collector_context.png)

-## TOBEMOVED Setup Guide
-### Pre-Requisites
-- Java 15
-- The [R language](https://cran.r-project.org/) (version 4.0.3) must be installed and operational
-- Cores: 8
-- Memory: 4.9 GB
-- Download [glove txt file](https://www.kaggle.com/watts2/glove6b50dtxt) and put it into the DL folder located at Combined Project -> Ressources
-- For usage on Windows, add the RScript bin folder path (e.g., C:\Program Files\R\R-4.0.3\bin) to the PATH variable (in environment variables)

-Hint: It can potentially help to install [RStudio](https://rstudio.com/products/rstudio/download/), where you can manually open and execute the [MainScript.r]("./combined-pipelines/resources/R-scripts/MainScript.r") step by step as to install and load the necessary R packages.

-### Supported Operating Systems
-- Mac OS (works on 10.15.7 using Intel chipset)
-- Ubuntu 18.04 or above
-- Windows 10

 ## 3. Our Contribution<a name="section3"></a>
 Our study is an extension of the aforementioned [study](#section2) and evolves around the following research question: